Katie Steffes, MS, NBCT

 Goal 3: Justice

 Fairness often comes up in early childhood classrooms.
 What children perceive as fair or unfair is largely based on how people treat each other.
 Goal 3 is about building that sense of fairness with empathy.
 Children can sort fair and unfair responses when talking about sharing or taking turns.
 They can sort what is kind or unkind when asked about bullying or helping.
-This knowledge is constructed with everyday experiences and interactions from birth.
-Early childhood educators promote critical thinking skills early on by facilitating connections, modeling interactions, and practicing using skills to identify unfair comments, untrue images, and unkind behaviors directed at them or others (Derman-Sparks et al., 2020, p.
+This knowledge is constructed with everyday experiences and interactions beginning at birth.
+Early childhood educators promote critical thinking skills early on by facilitating connections, modeling interactions, and by practicing using skills to identify unfair comments, untrue images, and unkind behaviors directed at them or others (Derman-Sparks et al., 2020, p.
 25).
 Through this intentional teaching, children learn how to form caring relationships with others while acknowledging diversity.

 Goal 4: Activism